microsoft/pict/doc/pict.md

 Model sections should always be specified in the order shown above and cannot overlap.
 All parameters should be defined first, then sub-models, and then constraints.
 The sub-models definition section is optional, as well as the constraints.
 Sections do not require any special separators between them.
 Empty lines can appear anywhere.
 Comments are also permitted and they should be prefixed with # character.

-To produce a very basic model file, list the parameters—each in a separate line—with the respective values delimited by commas:
+To produce a basic model file, list the parameters—each in a separate line—with the respective values delimited by commas:

     <ParamName> : <Value1>, <Value2>, <Value3>, ...